 The power supply should provide a clean, filtered DC source.
-The radio modem is designed and calibrated to operate from a 13.8VDC regulated supply, but will operate from 10-15 volts (filtered) DC.
+The radio modem is designed and calibrated to operate from a 13.8VDC regulated supply, but will operate from 10-16 volts (filtered) DC.

-The power supply must be able to supply sufficient current to provide clean filtered DC under the full current conditions of the radio modem (ie when transmitting full RF power).
-The current requirement is typically 120mA (230mA for EB450) in receive mode, and will vary in transmit mode according to RF output power level (typically 0.5-1.5 amps, 1.3-2.5 amps for EB450).
+The power supply must be able to supply sufficient current to provide clean filtered DC under the full current conditions of the radio modem (i.e. when transmitting full RF power).
+See Section L - Specifications for more details of the power supply requirements.

-Caution: There is NO internal replaceable fuse, and therefore the radio modem MUST be externally fused with the fuse holder provided (ER450: 3 amp slo-blow fuse, EB450: 5 amp fast-blow fuse).
+Caution: There is NO readily serviceable internal fuse, and therefore the radio modem MUST be externally fused with a fuse and fuse holder (ER450: 3 amp fast-blow fuse, EB450: 5 amp fast-blow fuse).